 Quasimodo – A Cultural Institution in Berlin

-Quasimodo Club is one of the most renowned live music clubs in Europe, often mentioned in the same breath as London’s Jazz Café or Paris’ New Morning by music aficionados.
-The globally renowned Quasimodo club and restaurant are located in West Berlin’s district of Charlottenburg at Kantstraße 12A, close to the Theater of the West.
-Its historic significance is underlined by the fact that Quasimodo shares a building with both the Vagantenbühne and the historic Delphi-Filmpalast, which in the 1930s and 40s was one of the most popular dancing halls in Berlin.
+The Quasimodo is one of the most renowned live clubs in Europe and is mentioned in the same breath as the Jazz Café in London or the New Morning in Paris.
+The well-known music club is located in the City West at Kantstraße 12a, right next to the Theater des Westens.
+The Quasimodo shares the traditional building with the Vagantenbühne and the historic Delphi Film Palace.

 In 1975, the club was taken over by Genoa-born Giorgio Carioti, who had moved to Berlin for love.
 Carioti renamed the club Quasimodo, which until then had been run more as a student pub, focusing on the musical program and making the Quasimodo one of the most important live clubs in the city.
 Since 2017, the Quasimodo has been operated by Channel Music GmbH and received the prize as “Venue of the Year” in 2019 as part of the venue program prize “Applaus”.